ST. ANDREW'S SERVICES:

 We are quite relaxed and don’t want you to miss any part of our worship, but if you arrive a little late, please feel free to come on in, anyway!
 You can always join the worship after we have begun.
 Sidespersons will be at the door near the back of the worship space to welcome you.
 Our Sunday services each usually last about an hour.
-At about 10 am, after the 9 am service and before the 11 am service, we have a coffee and tea time in our church hall.
+Following the 10: 00 a.m. service we have a coffee and tea time in our church hall.

 Once you enter the worship space, choose a seat anywhere you feel most comfortable.
 There are no “assigned” seats.
 Here you will notice our diverse parish family, as some will be happily greeting and catching up with each other while some will be sitting quietly and praying.
-Before the service begins, our rector, Eric, will invite the congregation into some silence to prepare our hearts for worship.
+Before the service begins the congregation will be invited into some silence to prepare our hearts for worship.

 We follow the rich Anglican liturgy in our prayer books and also in the Iona (Celtic) tradition.
-For the 7:45 am and the 11 am services, our Psalms and some other parts of the service can be found in the prayer book.
-Your bulletin will guide you as to the pages.
+Your bulletin will guide you through the service.
 Our worship leaders will also announce which pages we will be next looking at, and you will also find that people sitting near you will be happy to point you in the right direction as we go along.
-The 9 am service is the easiest to follow as the whole service is projected on a screen, so you need only look up and you will know what is coming next.
+The 10 a.m. service is the easiest to follow as the whole service is printed in the service leaflet, so there is no trouble in knowing what is coming next.
 Our Thursday 10:00 am service uses the Book of Alternative Services.
 Our sidespersons and others sitting near you will be happy to help you find your way through the service.

 We Celebrate the Eucharist Every Sunday

 The Sidespersons direct us when it is our turn to come to the altar.
-Some will kneel at the altar rail and some will stand.
 You will be offered both bread and wine.
 To receive the bread, simply place one hand on top of the other, palms open and up and the bread will be placed on your top hand.
 To receive the wine, you may drink from the cup or if you prefer, simply place your finger-tips on the base of the cup.
 If you prefer not to receive one or both simply cross your arms in front of you.
 This will indicate that you prefer a blessing, which the priest will offer.
 After you receive, return to your seat.

 Children are welcome at the altar.
 Parents can indicate to the priest whether the children are to receive a blessing or participate in the bread and wine (or just the bread).